PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

     attachInterrupt(digitalPinToInterrupt(SENSOR0_PIN), SENSOR0_ISR, LOW);
 }

 ```

 ### Obstacles

-We tried to use the analogRead() function to read input values from the sensors, but the numbers we read were illogical and unuseable.
-Instead, we used a combination of digital interrupts and polling to gather data from the line sensors.
-The Arduino supports two digital state change interrupts which trigger an interrupt whenever the state of a digital pin changes.
-We used the interrupts for sensors with time sensitive operations such as following the line.
+We needed to follow white lines taped on top of a black surface with possible intersections between said lines.
+The robot will need to make turns at these intersections and drive in a figure-8 formation.
  We were going to use polling for our third sensor to obtain a digital reading to detect intersections, but we discovered we could accomplish all our functionality with just two.
 As our implementation progressed, we enabled the robot to first follow a straight line, then a curved line, and finally drive in a figure 8.

 ### Follow the Line